 Amazon Sword is a strong, hardy plant, making it great for beginners as a mistake will not be deadly for the plant.
 It will do well in cold aquariums as it can tolerate temperatures up to 60 degrees Fahrenheit without dying.

 The plant earns its name from the large, sword-shaped leaves that stand out from other aquarium plants.
 It is best to plant them in the middle of your tank as the roots expand and would need space.

 This plant propagates through splitting at the crown or adventitious plantlets.
 It requires a pH of 6.5 – 7.5, a temperature range of 60 – 82oF, and a moderate light requirement.

 Our Thoughts: We would recommend using this plant as your centerpiece or the background because of the root system.
 An excellent decorative piece that will add a little flair to your tank.

-What Other Keeper Say: “I’ve had them for a little over 7 months now and hasn’t given me any issues whatsoever.”
+What Customers Say: “I’ve had them for a little over 7 months now and hasn’t given me any issues whatsoever.”

 Cryptocoryne Wendtii is a plant known for its various sizes and colors, making it a popular choice for aquariums, especially for decoration.

 You can get the Cryptocoryne in three main colors of brown, green, and red to match other colors in your aquarium.
 The leaves can grow to reach heights of anywhere from 5 to 18 inches.